Skip to content

 Getting data from the API

 If you want to get the data for your metrics directly from the API, that's also possible.
-Below you can find an example code snippet showing you how.
-You can adjust the metric to the name of the metric you want to get data from.
-Metric names are visible in the WebApp when navigating to Monitoring > Metrics.
-It's also possible to add labels (for example deployment_version_id:id) to get more granular data.
+We will go over a few examples using the relevant Python Client API time_series_data_list endpoint.
+If you want to extract different metrics, you can adjust the metric parameter to the name of the metric you want to get data from.
+Available metric names are visible in the WebApp when navigating to Monitoring > Metrics, or by using the Python Client API metrics_list endpoint.

 import ubiops